 Similarly, in the Ranging NDP Announcement frame, the RSTA shall set the R2I NSTS subfield and R2I Rep subfield of the STA Info fields corresponding to each of the ISTAs, addressed by that frame in the following way

-— The R2I NSTS subfield value shall not exceed
+— The R2I NSTS subfield value shall not exceed:

-the RSTA assigned R2I STS ≤ 80 MHz for the corresponding ISTA, if the TXVECTOR parameter CH_BANDWIDTH for this Ranging NDP Announcement frame is less than or equal to 80 MH,
+tThe RSTA assigned R2I STS ≤ 80 MHz for the corresponding ISTA, if the TXVECTOR parameter CH_BANDWIDTH for this Ranging NDP Announcement frame is less than or equal to 80 MHz,.

-and not exceed RSTA assigned R2I STS > 80 MHz for the corresponding ISTA otherwise.
+and not exceed The RSTA aAssigned R2I STS > 80=160 MHz for the corresponding ISTA if the CH_BANDWIDTH is equal to 160 MHz,.

+The RSTA Assigned R2I Nss =320 MHz for the corresponding ISTA if the CH_BANDWIDTH is equal to 320 MHz otherwise.

 — The number of LTF repetitions in the R2I Rep subfield shall be set to a value not to exceed the RSTA Assigned R2I Rep, for the corresponding ISTA.